openrecord/vinyl/product/readme.md

 Cultivate your music personality

 ## Mission
-Create an open source music platform that enables music listeners to build a music profile that captures their  identity
+Create an open source platform that enables music lovers to foster their music identities and share with friends & followers.

 ## Hypothesis
-Music listeners want a fun, colorful way to collect and share their favorite music with friends.
+Listeners want a fun, colorful way to collect and share their favorite music.

 ## Current Problems
 - Good music is spread across different services
-- Algorithmic curation feels unauthentic and limited
+- Algorithmic curation feels unauthentic and limiting

-## Goal
+## Goals
-To build an open source music service that:
+- Empower users to cultivate an identity through music online
+- Facilitate and prioritize human driven music discovery
 - Enable music collection from across multiple platforms